-The Foundation, the Stockholm International Peace Research Institute, consists of the funds which the Swedish Parliament or other bodies allocate for the purpose described in §2.
+The Foundation, the Stockholm International Peace Research Institute, consists of the funds which the Swedish Parliament or others allocate for the purpose described in §2.

-In accordance with the guidelines for the allocation of funds which the Swedish Parliament has approved in pursuance to Government Bills 1966:76 and 1979/80:106, the purpose of the Foundation is to conduct scientific research on questions of conflict and co-operation of importance for international peace and security, with the aim of contributing to an understanding of the conditions for peaceful solutions of international conflicts and for a stable peace.
+In accordance with the guidelines for the allocation of funds which the Swedish Parliament has approved in pursuance to Government Bills 1966:76 and 1979/80:106, the purpose of the Foundation is to conduct scientific research on questions of conflict and cooperation of importance for international peace and security, with the aim of contributing to an understanding of the conditions for peaceful solutions of interstate conflicts and for stable peace.

-The seat of the Governing Board shall be in Stockholm.
+The seat of the Foundation is in Stockholm.

-At the Foundation there shall be a Director of the Institute, who is the Head of the Institute, a Deputy Director and researchers and other staff as required, according to the funds available.
+At the Foundation there is a Director of the Institute, who is the Head of the Institute, a Deputy Director, researchers and other staff as required, according to the funds available.
 The researchers should be recruited from different geographical regions.

-The Foundation shall have an Advisory Committee as a consultative body.
-Members of the Advisory Committee shall be appointed by the Governing Board and should come from different geographical regions.
+An Advisory Committee acts as a consultative body to the Governing Board.
+Its members are appointed by the Governing Board and should come from different geographical regions.

-The Governing Board shall decide important matters concerning the activities, organization and financial administration.
-Matters not to be decided by the Governing Board shall be decided by the Director of the Institute.
+The Governing Board decides important matters concerning the Foundation’s activities, organisation and financial administration.
+Matters not to be decided by the Governing Board are decided by the Director of the Institute.

 At the Foundation there shall be Rules of Procedure approved by the Governing Board.

-The Foundation shall have a Research Staff Collegium.
-The members of this Collegium shall comprise the Director of the Institute and the researchers and research assistants attached to the Foundation.
-The Director of the Institute shall be the Chairman of the Collegium.
+The Foundation has a Research Staff Collegium.
+The members of this Collegium comprise the Director of the Institute and the researchers and research assistants attached to the Foundation.
+The Director of the Institute is the Chairman of the Collegium.

-The Research Staff Collegium shall prepare matters which are to be decided by the Governing Board or the Director of the Institute and which relate to the planning and conduct of the Foundation’s research activities and to the dissemination of research findings.
+The Research Staff Collegium shall prepare matters that are to be decided by the Governing Board or the Director of the Institute and that relate to the planning and conduct of the Foundation’s research activities and the dissemination of research findings.

-Governing Board meetings shall be summoned by the Chairman at his discretion or at the request of at least four members.
+Governing Board meetings are summoned by the Chairperson at his/her discretion or at the request of at least four members.

-Minutes are to be kept of Governing Board meetings.
-The minutes shall show which Board members were present, the decisions taken by the Board, as well as dissenting opinions on the part of Board members.
-The minutes shall be approved by the Chairman and one other member of the Governing Board.
+Minutes are kept of Governing Board meetings.
+These shall show who was present, the decisions taken by the Board, and any dissenting opinions expressed.
+The minutes shall be approved by the Chairperson and one other member of the Governing Board.

-The fiscal year of the Foundation shall run from 1st January to 31st December.
+The fiscal year of the Foundation runs from 1 January to 31 December.

 An annual financial statement, including the annual closing of the books and report of activities, shall be produced for each fiscal year.

-The administration of the Foundation by the Governing Board and the Director of the Institute, as well as the accounts of the Foundation, shall be examined annually by two auditors.
-The auditors shall be appointed by the Swedish Government for a period of five fiscal years.
+The administration of the Governing Board and the Director of the Institute, as well as the accounts of the Foundation, shall be examined annually by two auditors.
+The auditors are appointed by the Swedish Government for a period of five fiscal years.

-An annual financial statement and auditors’ report shall be submitted before the 1st of March each year to the Ministry for Foreign Affairs.
+An annual financial statement and auditors’ report shall be submitted before 1 March each year to the Ministry for Foreign Affairs.